hdzierz/Report_BAF/untitled.md

 - Presentation at eResearch " Bringing New Zealand’s eResearch in parity with that established by North America’s Human Genomics Community"
 - Liaise with IKS and powerPlant manaer
 - Presenttaion on Roadshow June 2016 (6x)
+- Connections with UNCC bioinformatics and information technology staff were made during the research exchange last August 2015.
+This provided us with further expertise in the implementation of iRODS, and philosophies of data/metadata management.
+- Vladimir Mencl (NeSI) was contracted to install the iRODS proof of concept instance, he remains a point of contact for technical expertise in this area.
+- Ben Warren connected with Steve Worth and the Metalnx development team during the BioIT World 2016 conference in Boston (April 2016).
+I provided feedback to them directly regarding Metalnx features and development.
+This solidified our relationship, improving PFR's standing as an important customer for the delivery of the Metalnx software, and also as a resource for testing/development for Metalnx in future.

 # Next steps What are the next steps required to maximise impact?